 Who will be there?

-Members of the Higher Education, Accessibility, and WordPress communities from all over the United States, Canada, Europe and more.
-We welcome faculty, staff, students, and professionals dedicated to Accessibility and Higher Education.
+Members of the higher education, accessibility, and WordPress communities from all over the globe.
+We welcome all faculty, staff, students, and professionals dedicated to accessibility and higher education.

 Thus far, there have been numerous niche WordPress conferences aiming toward for-profit initiatives and geared toward businesses, marketers, or eCommerce site owners.
-The concept for WPCampus is an education-focused, non-profit event that allows people to share and learn about WordPress in the world of Higher Education.
+The concept for WPCampus is an education-focused, non-profit event that will allow people to share and learn about WordPress in the world of Higher Education.

 Visit the WPCampus website to learn more about the community, how we began, and how to get involved.

 Accessibility is a top priority at WPCampus.
 We require all of our experiences are accessible to all users who wish to participate.
 All videos will include captioning, and we've advised presenters on best practices.